Kzian/Darey-Projects-3mtt/shell-scripting-control-flows/README.md

 fi
 ```

-1. Now create a file and name it `control_flow.sh`
+1. Now create a file and name it `check_number.sh`
 2. Put the following: `read -p "Enter a number: " num` and exceute it
 3. ![1](img/cf1.png)
 4. Update the code with the following: